A new framework for constrained optimization via feedback control of Lagrange multipliers: Numerical results

 In the first example, we resort to the quadratic optimization problem with linear constraints proposed in \cite[Section IV.A]{qu19}.
 Specifically, we consider

 where $W=10I+W_0W_0^\top \in \R^{n,n}$ is positive definite; $W_0\in\R^{n,n}$, $C\in\R^{m,n}$ and $d\in\R^m$ have independent and normally distributed components.

-To solve this problem, we implement the proposed PI control method and compare it to PDGD \cite{qu19}.
-Since the cost function is quadratic and the constraints are linear, the closed-loop dynamics with PI control is linear time-invariant, as illustrated in Section \ref{sub:quad}.
+To solve this problem, we implement and compare PI-CMO, FL-CMO and PDGD \cite{qu19}.
+Since the cost function is quadratic and the constraints are linear, the PI-CMO dynamics is linear time-invariant, as illustrated in Sec. \ref{sub:quad}.

-Corollary \ref{cor:PI} shows that the convergence rate of PI is favourable with respect to PDGD for strongly convex problems with linear constraints.
-In this section, we support this result with a numerical analysis of the convergence speed.
+Corollary \ref{cor:PI} shows that the convergence rate bound of PI-CMO compares favorably with the one of PDGD for strongly convex problems with linear constraints.
+Moreover, as noticed in Remark \ref{rem:faster}, the convergence rate bound of FL-CMO enhances that of PI-CMO.
+In this section, we support these theoretical results with a numerical analysis of the convergence speed.